The One Word Leaders Rarely Use

 This talk is based on Martha’s passion around feminism.
 She has taught me a great deal and I tried to take her learning and mine and put it in a broader context.
 Our process of collaboration began with her writing what she wanted to say.
 I then tried to compliment her story as best I could.

 Given the events of the past few weeks, I think the talk offers much to ponder.
-My personal passion for civil discourse and a focus … Read the rest
+My personal passion for civil discourse and a focus on beauty are ideas that I still am working through.
+I don’t think we’re offering any simple answers here but just a story and some ideas to consider.

 Yesterday, I Wasn’t My Best